Antarctic circles of latitude: 72nd parallel south

 The 72nd parallel south is a circle of latitude that is 72 degrees south of the Earth's equatorial plane in the Antarctic.
 The parallel passes through the Southern Ocean and Antarctica.

 This is the parallel where twilight/nighttime boundary on the equinoxes.

 This is also the lowest parallel that golden hour occurs even at midnight sun, because the Sun is less than 6°00'00" above the horizon.
 Midnight sun without golden hour occurs at latitudes greater than 72°33'38.58804", i.e., about 666.8 km (414.3 mi) south of the Antarctic Circle in the case of the December Solstice.

-Around the world

 Starting at the Prime Meridian and heading eastwards, the parallel 72° south passes through: